Booking Chatbot for Massage Therapists

 New client acquisition cost in massage therapy is high — marketing, introductory offers, and the time investment of building trust during the first session.
 A chatbot that captures every website inquiry and converts evening browsers into booked first appointments maximizes the return on your marketing spend.
 Losing a new client inquiry to voicemail means losing the entire lifetime value of that potential relationship.

 Cancellation recovery protects revenue that would otherwise vanish.
 In a typical week, a solo therapist might see 2-3 cancellations.
 At $120/session, that's $12,000-$18,000 in annual revenue at risk.
-A waitlist system that backfills 80% of cancellations within an hour recovers the majority of that threatened income.
+A waitlist system that backfills cancellations quickly recovers the majority of that threatened income.

 Package and membership revenue creates predictable monthly income.
 A chatbot that offers 5- or 10-session packages during booking and tracks remaining sessions encourages clients to prepay — improving your cash flow and their commitment to consistent scheduling.